tc39/notes/es9/2018-09/sept-26.md

 MF: I just wanted to make a quick point that I think this will solve one of the issues I've been trying to solve on the first-class protocols proposal.
 DD raised an issue with Protocols earlier wanting support for privates, and this should provide a way to addresses that problem.
 To that aspect, I'm very much in support of this.

 MM: If I take a regular visibly frozen object, where all of its property's values are primitive values, or simple data that cannot hide state (e.g., not functions), then I know I can share it between two object graphs that are otherwise isolated without enabling them to communicate.
 Likewise, I know I can share primitive values.
-But private symbols would be primitive values, and so considered “obviously” stateless.
+But private symbols would be primitive values, and so considered "obviously" stateless.
 Now, sharing the pair of apparently stateless objects between two otherwise isolated subgraphs would enable them to communicate.
 Where's the mutable state?

 KS: That's true.